BlueStacks 4 introduces faster emulator to play high-end mobile games on a PC

-BlueStacks has launched a new version of its mobile gaming platform, which uses virtualization technology that lets you play Android mobile apps on a PC.
+BlueStacks has launched a new version of its mobile gaming platform, which uses virtualization technology that runs Android mobile apps on a PC.

 BlueStacks 4 is eight times better in performance over the current flagship iOS and Android devices.
 And that should make the company’s 300 million users happy.

-“8 times performance [gains are] rare in this industry,” said Rosen Sharma, CEO of BlueStacks, in a statement.
+“Eight times performance [gains are] rare in this industry,” said Rosen Sharma, the CEO of BlueStacks, in a statement.
 “Most phones represent only incremental performance improvements.
 On the other hand mobile games are becoming bigger and more like the PC games, so this segment is ripe for disruption.”

 He said that BlueStacks 4 kills all gaming-focused phones and tablets in terms of performance and experience.
 Fast, big screen, accurate controls, multitasking, and uninterrupted gameplay are features that gamers will like, he said.

 Sharma said that Palo Alto, California-based BlueStacks is a small portion of the overall mobile gaming user base.
-But, it is a significant and fast growing portion of paying users.
+But it is a significant and fast growing portion of paying users.
 This is no surprise since PC gamers are used to paying for games, Sharma said.

 “BlueStacks 4 represents a major new architecture for BlueStacks,” said Suman Saraf, chief technology officer at BlueStacks, in a statement.
 “Deep integration between Android runtime and Windows and its patented on-demand architecture has multiplied the performance gains.
 Also working closely with game developers, we have been able to produce smooth game play using the keyboard and mouse.”